NOW INDEXED IN THE SSCI©!

 Title Page: Prepare a title page that includes the manuscript title, authors and affiliations, contact information for the corresponding author, and author acknowledgements, if relevant.
 The author names should only appear in the title page document.
-Manuscripts should be prepared with author names blinded throughout to facilitate the review process.
+Manuscripts should be prepared with author names anonymized throughout to facilitate the review process.

 Style: All manuscripts should conform to the Publication Manual of the American Psychological Association, 7th Edition (APA, 2019).
 The entire document should be double spaced and left justified, use a 12-point font, and have pages numbered consecutively.
 Authors should prepare an abstract and 3-5 key words.
 The manuscript should be prepared in MS Word (.doc) or rich text format (.rtf) and include: the text, references, endnotes, appendix(ces), tables, and figures.
 References, endnotes, tables, and figures must be on separate pages.
 Figures may also be placed into separate files.
 Indicate the approximate placement of each table and figure within the text with a comment such as "Insert Figure 1 about here."
 Please use endnotes instead of footnotes.
-Authors should use U.S. spellings and all references to authors within the manuscript should be blinded (such as by replacing author names in citations with XXXXXX).
+Authors should use U.S. spellings and all references to authors within the manuscript should be anonymized (such as by replacing author names in citations with XXXXXX).

 Word Limits: The full manuscript (including references, appendices, and tables) should not exceed 10,000 words in length for original empirical research manuscripts, 8,000 words for methodological/theoretical manuscripts.
 The word count should range from 1500 to 3500 words for research notes, and 1000 to 2000 words for commentaries.
 In addition, authors should prepare an abstract limited to 120 words.
 Manuscripts that exceed the stated word limitations will be returned to the author(s).